revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 </details>

-18: Is thre ia any limit for static and default methods in functional interface?
+18: Is there any limit for static and default methods in functional interface?

 <details><summary> Show Answer </summary>